michal-nawrocki/geobit-inclinometer-reader/README.md

 3. Run the server

-    To run the server type:
+    To run the server run the following commands:

-        sudo python3 manage.py runserver # Use sudo for the USB read/write functionality
+        cd ~/workspace/geobit-inclinometer-reader
+        bash scripts/run.sh